mozman/ezdxf/docs/source/tutorials/edges.rst

-The :func:`~ezdxf.edgeminer.find_all_loops` function is a recursive backtracking algorithm and has a complexity of O(n!), therefore all recursive search functions have a timeout argument to end the task before the universe ends.
+The :func:`~ezdxf.edgeminer.find_all_loops` function is a recursive backtracking algorithm and has a complexity of O(n!), therefore all recursive search functions have a timeout argument to finish the task before the universe ends.

 These helper functions may help you to choose a solution, but the default length calculation for edges is not precise!